nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - Storing the index of the list in `Model`

-Due to the fact that the index should reset between uses of the app, we decided that there is not need to store the index of the currently in-focus user input in `Model` or the `Storage`.
+Due to the fact that the index should reset between uses of the app, we decided that there is not need to store the index of the currently in-focus user input in `Model` or `Storage`.
 The index can safely be reset to 0 upon input of a command or upon opening the app.

 - Storing user inputs that are invalid

 We decided not to store user inputs that are invalid due to the current behaviour of the text box: when an invalid input is entered, the input remains in the text box with a red font.
 In the case of a typo, since the user can easily modify this previous input, there seems to be no need to store it.

+- Storing more user inputs

+The current implementation only stores 10 past user inputs.
+We decided to put a cap on the number of inputs stored due to concerns about performance when the user input list is updated.
+This cap is set in `UserInputList` as `LIST_MAX_LENGTH`.
+If, in testing, we find that a higher cap could be more convenient for users, this value can easily be changed.

 --------------------------------------------------------------------------------------------------------------------